 Due to stress, underlying medical conditions, physical inactivity, and psychological reasons – or could it just be the pace of modern everyday life – the regular sleep cycle may get disturbed and we may develop insomnia.

-Read all you wanted to know about cognitive behavioral therapy, a treatment for insomnia.
+Read all you wanted to know about cognitive behavioral therapy, how to treat insomnia symptoms here.
 We will explain how it works, and why those suffering from it should opt for such a treatment before resorting to a bottle of sleeping pills.

 Is Insomnia Treatable: The Findings

-According to the National Center for Biotechnology Information in the USA, research has shown that insomnia prevails in around 10%-30% of the world population.
+According to the National Center for Biotechnology Information in the USA, research has shown that insomnia prevails in around 10%-30% of adults in the world population.

 Causes of Insomnia